Investment Property Mortgage Rates What Should You Expect To Pay

 Investment property mortgage rates aren’t just determined by the market.
 They also depend on your financial picture.

 If you have a 650 credit score, for instance, you may qualify for an investment property loan.
-But a borrower who has a 750 credit score is likely going to get a better interest rate.
+However, a borrower who has a 750 credit score is likely going to get a better interest rate.

 Your rate affects your monthly payments, so it’s important to get the lowest one possible.
 Here’s how to maximize your investment property mortgage rate.